Well, it’s past time we talked about Christian mystery books.

 J.B.
 Collins Novels

 This series is listed as a political and military action thriller and is very intense, full of action and intrigue.
-It’s definitely ‘edge of your seat’ danger and difficulty, and you’re not always sure who to trust.
+It’s definitely edge-of-your-seat danger and difficulty, and you’re not always sure who to trust.
 And one of the best parts is the amazing prologue in book three that weaves expert snippets from the first two books, making it possible to only read book three, if you have to.
 Each one is self-contained, but the over-arching story is extremely powerful.

-Other Christian Suspense Books and Christian Thrillers I Recommend
+Other Christian Suspense Authors I Recommend

 I’ve gotten to read a couple of the Protection Inc. series, and it is very well done.
 Certain Threat, for instance, has some very definite danger and suspense, but is there a real threat, or is it all a set of coincidences?
 The agents of Protection Inc aren’t taking any chances this Christmas!